sphinx-doc/sphinx/doc/ext/intersphinx.rst

    ``http://docs.python.org/dev``.
 It is up to you to update the inventory file as new objects are added to the Python documentation.

+   When fetching remote inventory files, proxy settings will be read from the ``$HTTP_PROXY`` environment variable.

 .. confval:: intersphinx_cache_limit

    The maximum number of days to cache remote inventories.
 The default is